Govindmanoj2004/Govindmanoj2004/README.md

 - Exploring modern UI/UX patterns for media applications

 ### 🌱 Technical Journey
-I'm continuously expanding my skillset with a focus on React ecosystem for frontend development and Node.js/Express for robust backend solutions.
+I'm continuously expanding my skillset with a focus on the React ecosystem for frontend development and Node.js/Express for robust backend solutions.
 Particularly interested in the challenges of building performant media delivery systems.

 ### 💡 My Approach
 I believe in solving real-world problems through code.
 My projects are driven by understanding how modern platforms operate behind the scenes and implementing similar solutions with my own perspective.